lomichael/lomichael/README.md

 ## Hi there 👋
-### I'm Michael Lo, a current third-year at University of California, Riverside pursuing my bachelor's in computer science with business applications.
+I'm Michael Lo, a current third-year at University of California, Riverside pursuing my bachelor's in computer science with business applications.

-## Skills
-Backend development using Node.js, Express.

-## Experience
+### Experience
 I have previous internship experience over two summers.

 At Liferay, I worked on refactoring a client's website and migrating the site over to the Liferay portal.
 I used HTML, CSS, and JavaScript primarily.